abgulati/Privion/README.md

 ### ExLlamaV2:

-- ExLlama is a highly optimized LLM inference library optimized for Nvidia GPUs
+- ExLlama is a highly optimized LLM inference library spcifically for consumer GPUs.

-- It attempts to utilize Flash-Attention (v2.5.7+) by default so do install that before ExLlama (see above)
+- It attempts to utilize Flash-Attention (v2.5.7+) by default so do install that before ExLlama (see above).
+MAKE SURE TO INSTALL IT AFTER INSTALLING FLASH ATTENTION 2!

 - Since HF-Waitress includes full management of ExLlama, including the downloading and quantization of models and saving of measurements for each model processed, it's required to clone the ExLlamav2 repo into the LARS `web_app` dir:
     ```